crowdsecurity/crowdsec-docs/crowdsec-docs/docs/contributing/documentation.md

  - Write Crowdsec documentation in Markdown and build the Crowdsec documentation using [docusaurus](https://docusaurus.io/)
  - Docusaurus uses [markdown](https://docusaurus.io/docs/markdown-features) and [MDX](https://docusaurus.io/docs/markdown-features/react)
  - The source code is in [GitHub](https://github.com/crowdsecurity/crowdsec-docs)
- - The documentation is versioned and changes should be made accross the relevant versions
+ - The documentation is versioned and changes should be made across the relevant versions

 # Tools for contributors